 What Does Your Body Language Say About You?
 How To Read Signs and Recognize Gestures - Jinxi Boo - Jinxi Boo.
 Art by LaetitziaAs we all know, communication is essential in society.

 After gaining this knowledge, you may be hurt when it is obvious that someone is lying to you.
+The following deception detection techniques are used by police, forensic psychologists, security experts and other investigators.
+Introduction to Detecting Lies: This knowledge is also useful for managers, employers, and for anyone to use in everyday situations where telling the truth from a lie can help prevent you from being a victim of fraud/scams and other deceptions.
 How to Read Body Language.
 Kinja is in read-only mode.

 We are working to restore service.
 It's a holistic thing.
 If you see someone displaying several of these they might be lying.
 Just leaning away might be about comfort, but leaning away, looking away and giving too many details might indicate dishonesty.
 Maybe you find crossing your arms comfortable because it's a protective stance.
 Flagged Yeah I guess it's easier to claim we all fit into specific boxes and that if someone has there arms crossed they are protecting themselves from something or other.

 Holistic as in a whole picture.
 This has already been discredited in the past so maybe you shouldn't fall for everything you read and be a little skeptical of this type of profiling.
 Difficult Conversations: Nine Common Mistakes.
 25 Acts of Body Language to Avoid.
 Our body language exhibits far more information about how we feel than it is possible to articulate verbally.